trishume/wikicrush/README.md

 - Link edges go through redirects transparently.
 - Link lists sorted with bidirectional edges first.
 - Provides space to store node data during graph algorithm processing.
+- Tested and verified to accurately capture the links over many weeks of bug fixing and use in Rate With Science.

 ## Primary Data

 ### indexbi.bin

-This is the most important and awesome file, the crown jewel of the wikicrush project.
+This is the most important and awesome file, the crown jewel of the Wikicrush project.
 It is a dense binary link graph that does not contain the titles of the articles and links to offsets within itself.
 This way one can run graph algorithms in tight loops without having to deal with strings and lookup tables.
 The graph transparently follows redirects in that if a page links to a redirect, it will be included in the file as a link to the page that the redirect goes to.
 Also note some pages link to themselves.

 The file is a big array of 32-bit (4 byte) little-endian integers.
 This should be convenient to load into a big int array in the language of your choice.